NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

 correlator-mode
     Function as an image correlator only (including with subpixel refinement).
 Assume no cameras, aligned input images, and stop before triangulation, so at filtered disparity.
+See :numref:`correlator-mode` for more details.

 Subpixel refinement
 -------------------